 Canh chua is considered a traditional soup of the Mekong Delta region.
 It is typically cooked with fish, pineapple, tomatoes, bean sprouts, and all in a tamarind-flavored broth.
 The soup is added more salt, sugar, fish sauce to make the taste sour and sweet at the same time.
 The sour taste of the soup mainly comes from tamarind, which is mixed with a small amount of hot water; the mixture is then stirred for a few moments to release all the essence, and the liquid (minus the tamarind seeds and other solids) is then added to the soup.

 You can also add other vegetables and meat to make different variations of Canh chua like pork, shrimp, beef, morning glory, Indian taro, and okra.
 Canh chua goes especially well with Ca kho to and rice.
 These three are enough to make a simple but healthy and delicious meal for your family.

 Price range: VND 40,000 – VND 90,000/bowl

 Thanks to the geographic location surrounded by thousands of rivers, the cuisine in Southern Vietnam mostly consists of fish, and like other regions, people always aim to prepare such nutritious and tasteful meals.
-These dishes are not very complicated and luxury, they are just some traditional ordinary meal, but they hold the soul of this land.
+These dishes are not very complicated and luxurious, they are just some traditional ordinary meals, but they hold the soul of this land.